 Gross Profit Definition

-Gross Profit is determined by deducting Cost of Goods Sold (COGS) from business income.
-COGS is a term used to describe expenses directly related to generating or producing the income of a business.
-Gross Profit does not include normal operating expenses such as insurance or supplies.
+Gross profit is determined by deducting the cost of goods sold (COGS) from business income.
+Gross profit does not include normal operating expenses such as insurance or supplies.

-The balance remaining after deducting Cost of Goods Sold (COGS) from business revenue is called Gross Profit.
-Cost of Goods Sold is comprised of expenses directly related to the production of income.
-Normal operating expenses such as the cost of supplies, utility fees or fuel charges are not included in the calculation of Gross Profit.
-When comparing two businesses within the same industry, Gross Profit can be useful in determining which company is better utilizing resources to produce income.
-The resulting number is reported on a financial statement called a Profit & Loss report which is also known as an Income Statement.
+The balance remaining after deducting COGS from business revenue is called gross profit.
+Cost of goods sold is comprised of expenses directly related to the production of income.
+Normal operating expenses such as the cost of supplies, utility fees, or fuel charges are not included in the calculation of gross profit.